grpc/proposal/L59-core-allow-cppstdlib.md

 Since C++ was allowed to write gRPC, more and more code has been written in C++.
 But most features from C++ standard libraries were not allowed to use because we didn't want to introduce new dependency against C++ standard library.

+The decision to use C++ has been helping us to be more productive but it's not best because we cannot use C++ standard library and a few of C++ features which depend on this.
+This also prevents us from using other C++ library which rely on the library. (e.g. abseil)

-This gRFC proposes allowing C++ standard library to be used within the core library, but continues to restrict the public interface to C89.
+This gRFC proposes allowing C++ standard library to be used within the gRPC Core library.
+It may free us from reinventing wheels which already exists in the standard library and help us become more productive.

 ### Related Proposals: